frontmono/escrow-exchange-token/proposal/escrow-offering-token.md

     /// simple query to return simple description of compilance. function escrowComplainaceDescription() external view returns (string _description);

     /// simple query to return string based on error code. if code is zero,return can be 'success' function escrowErrorCodeDescription(bytes4 _code) external view returns (string _description);

+    /// @notice create escrow account.
+    /// @dev
+    ///   - created escrow account of [msg.sender].
+    ///   - if escrow id is 0, this means in payable contract. payable contract will generate unique ID.
+    ///   - in case of issuing contract, [msg.sender] should have enough balance of total supply. and this supply is locked until escrow account is closed.
+    /// @param
+    ///   - _escrowId: escrow id
+    ///   - _period: escrow period in seconds
+    ///   - _totalSupply: number of tokens to be exchange
+    ///   - _exchangeRate: exchange rate of 1-payable token vs N-issuing token
+    /// @return escrow ID.
+    /// @Note: other constraint can be implemented on implementation. function escrowAccountCreate(uint256 _period, uint256 _totalSupply, uint256 _exchangeRate) external payable returns (uint256);

     /// @notice exchange tokens from owner of _escrowId and from address.
     /// @dev